meashu/Filter-Fun/README.md

 A Basic Filter Web App using HTML Canvas,CSS,Javascript and Computer Graphics.
 This application includes Image Filtering as well as I have implemented Green Screen Algorithm Concept where we have to select a foreground image as well as a background image in order to get the composition in a single image .

+The image ForegroundImage and BackgroundImage is for testing Green Screen Algorithm.

 You can view the project by clicking https://codepen.io/ashu_24897/pen/vYNLvve